 Components you must provide

 For a complete list of requirements for EMM integration, see EMM Community Participant Product Requirements.
 Whatever solution sets you provide, you need a DPC and an EMM console, as described below.
-If you already have these, you need to modify them for your Android for Work customers.
+If you already have these, you need to modify them for your enterprise customers.

 Device policy controller